 With the combined efforts of community leaders and the presidents of Indiana University and Purdue University, Mr. Lugar's dream for a downtown university was realized with the establishment of IUPUI.

-In 1977, Lugar was elected state senator in Indiana.
-He held his position for 6 terms, becoming the longest-serving senator in Indiana's history.
-Lugar exercised leadership on critical issues such as food security, nuclear non-proliferation, energy independence, and free trade.
-After leaving the Senate, Lugar created a nonprofit organization, The Lugar Center, that specializes in the policy areas he pursued while in office.
+In 1977, Mr. Lugar was elected state senator in Indiana.
+He held his position for six terms, becoming the longest-serving senator in Indiana's history.
+Mr. Lugar exercised leadership on critical issues such as food security, nuclear non-proliferation, energy independence, and free trade.
+After leaving the Senate, Mr. Lugar created a nonprofit organization, The Lugar Center, which specializes in the policy areas he pursued while in office.

-Lugar also serves as a Professor of Practice and Distinguished Scholar at the School of Global and International Studies at Indiana University.
+Mr. Lugar serves as a professor of practice and Distinguished Scholar at the School of Global and International Studies at Indiana University.
 He is also a co-chair of the IU International Advisory Committee.
 The Richard G. Lugar Center for Renewable Energy is located on IUPUI's campus and housed in the Purdue School of Engineering & Technology.